X-ray and Radio campaign of the Z-source GX 340+0: discovery of X-ray polarization and its implications: Observations and Data Reduction

 \ixpe\ observed the source during the latter half of March 2024 as detailed in Table~\ref{tab:obslog}.
 Since \src\ is variable on a much shorter timescale, it is paramount to have simultaneous observations with instruments with spectro-timing capabilities to identify the exact state and investigate the branch-resolved polarization.
-We coordinated a multi-wavelength campaign of the source to observe the source simultaneously or at least contemporaneously with \ixpe.
-The details of these observations are noted in Table~\ref{tab:obslog}, and a combined lightcurve of the campaign is shown in Figure~\ref{fig:full_lc}.
-To plot in the same scale, the X-ray lightcurves have been background-subtracted and normalized with the Crab count rates for each respective instrument, except for the \ixpe\ lightcurve, which is scaled by a factor of 15 (the reason for scaling the \ixpe\ observation is described in section~\ref{appsec:data_red:ixpe}) The details of the data reduction for individual observatories and instruments are mentioned in various subsections of Appendix~\ref{appsec:data_red}.
+We coordinated a multi-wavelength campaign of the source to observe the source simultaneously or at least {close to \ixpe\ observations}.
+The details of these observations are noted in Table~\ref{tab:obslog}, and a combined light curve of the campaign is shown in Figure~\ref{fig:full_lc}.
+To plot in the same scale, the X-ray light curves have been background-subtracted and normalized to the Crab count rates for each respective instrument, except for the \ixpe\ light curve, which is scaled by a factor of 15 (the reason for scaling the \ixpe\ observation is described in section~\ref{appsec:data_red:ixpe}) The details of the data reduction for individual observatories and instruments are mentioned in various subsections of section~\ref{appsec:data_red}.